Kotlin/KEEP/proposals/opt-in.md

 annotation class ExperimentalStdlibAPI
 ```

 In Kotlin 1.5, the function is graduated (hence `SinceKotlin(“1.5”)`) and therefore is no longer annotated with `ExperimentalStdlibAPI`.
-To allow users to opt in to it on 1.4.30 however, we also annotate it with `WasExperimental` so that for example the CLI argument `-Xopt-in=ExperimentalStdlibAPI` would work.
+To allow users to opt in to it on 1.4.30 however, we also annotate it with `WasExperimental` so that for example the CLI argument `-opt-in=ExperimentalStdlibAPI` would work.
 (Of course, it also makes it possible to use it on 1.4.0...1.4.29, where there was no such function and linkage errors would arise, but we explicitly decide not to solve this problem.)

 ```kotlin
 // kotlin-stdlib 1.5